 But then there are Christians in places that are hostile to the gospel, where just owning a Bible could get you killed, let alone having a Bible in your own language.

 And there are also languages where no speakers are – yet – Christians.
-Translating the Bible into the languages these people speak is a central part of reaching them for with the good news about Jesus.
+Translating the Bible into the languages these people speak is a central part of reaching them with the good news about Jesus.